 Who is this course for?

 This pathway is for applicants who do not possess a vocationally-related qualification.
 Attendance in college will be for two days per week, over a 32 week academic year.
 During Year 1, you will have an opportunity to develop your vocational skills through two work placements - in a school and an early years setting.
-Your vocational skills will be further enhanced during Year 2 where you will be assessed against the National Occupational Standards, culminating in the optional achievement of a Level 3 Diploma for the Early Years Practitioner or Level 3 Diploma in Specialist Support for Teaching and Learning in Schools.
+Your vocational skills will be further enhanced during Year 2 where you will have the option to be assessed against the National Occupational Standards, culminating in the optional achievement of a Level 3 Diploma for the Early Years Practitioner or Level 3 Diploma in Specialist Support for Teaching and Learning in Schools.
 This qualification, alongside your degree will place you in a very prominent position to seek employment within your chosen specialism.

 The modules studied over the three years may include: